 Friends Forever Orthopedic Dog Bed Lounge Sofa.

-- Water-resistant liner and human-grade mattress foam, this orthopedic bed has been put to the test and is tear resistant.
+- Water-resistant liner and human-grade mattress foam, this orthopedic bed has been put to the test proven to be durable and long lasting.

 This is the best sofa-style dog bed for dog parents who are looking to spoil their beloved four-legged child.